lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    Rule ID: this field has a size of  R – N  bits in all
       fragments.
-Rule ID SHALL be set to one of the following values:
+For Reliable, Rule ID SHALL be set to one of the following values:
-      a) TBD_UNREL_A: for Unreliable, when the fragment is not the last one;
+      a) TBD_REL_WIN_A: for Reliable, window mode, when the fragment is not the last one;
-      b) TBD_UNREL_B: for Unreliable, when the fragment is the last one;
+      b) TBD_REL_WIN_B: for Reliable, window mode, when the fragment is the last one.
-      c) TBD_REL_A: for Reliable, when the fragment is not the last one;
+      c) TBD_REL_PCK_A: for Reliable, packet mode, when the fragment is not the last one.
-      d) TBD_REL_B: for Reliable, when the fragment is the last one.
+      d) TBD_REL_PCK_B: for Reliable, packet mode, when the fragment is the last one.

    CFN:  CFN stands for Compressed Fragment Number.
 The size of the CFN
       field is N bits.
 This field is an unsigned integer that carries a